barry-ha/Griduino/ASSEMBLY.md

 <h3>It will be nice to have:</h3>

 * **Hobbyist bench vise.** You'll need a way to hold the PCB at a convenient height and angle for soldering parts.
-A small adjustable bench vise, such as a Panavise Model 366, will make your task easier.
-This PCB is about 4-1/2" wide.<br/>
+A small adjustable bench vise, such as a <a href="https://www.panavise.com/">Panavise Model 366</a>, will make your task easier.
+The Griduino PCB is about 4-1/2" wide.<br/>
  ![](hardware/img/panavise-366.png)

 * **Craft knife.** The plastic case will need small cutouts for power and speaker wires to reach the connectors.
 A very careful application of a sharp small knife can trim out the holes you need.
 A craft detail knife such as Fiskars 165110-1002 offers improved safety and precision.<br/>
 ![](hardware/img/craft-knife-fiskars-165110.jpg)

 * **Blue painters tape.** While soldering things upside down, an easy-to-remove tape can temporarily hold parts onto the PCB.
 When you do this, solder only one pin, double-check the parts are still tight on the PCB.
 If not, reheat the one pin and press on the part to re-seat it tightly.
 Then solder the remaining lead(s).

 * **Tiny flat head screwdriver.** If you use the 4-terminal strip after assembly (optional), it needs an unusually narrow-bladed screwdriver to reach the recessed screw heads.

 * **Ohmmeter.** Use an ohmmeter or VOM (volt-ohm-milliameter) to measure resistors before installation to help guarantee you pick the right one for the right place.

 * **Scosche Magnetic Mount** You'll want a way to mount this in your vehicle within easy view of the driver.
 The Griduino case can most likely be adapted to almost any popular cellphone mounting system.
 A particularly convenient and interchangeable system is the **Scosche Magic Mount** product line.
 It has a magnetic base mounted to the dashboard, and a ferrous plate stuck on the back of a Griduino or cellphone. https://www.scosche.com/

 <h2>3.
 Identifying the Components</h2>

-Some of this hardware, such as the connectors and PCB, should be easy to identify.
+Some of Griduino's hardware, such as the connectors and PCB, should be easy to identify.

 There are two 8-pin DIPs (dual inline pin) chips.
 Inspect the silkscreen label to identify which is which.
 Then look closely for a notch at one end -- this helps locate Pin 1.
 The notch must be oriented the same direction as the semicircle on the PCB.